phanturne/rag-project/python_backend/experiment/parsed_data.md

 # 16. I received a “Campus Restriction” or “Major Restriction” error message when trying to add a course.
 What does this mean?

 If you receive the “Campus Restriction” or “Major Restriction” error message, this is because you are attempting to enroll in a course that is not part of the OMSCS program.
 As a reminder, most OMSCS courses will have a section of “O” followed by a two-digit number (example: O01, O02, O03, etc.).

-Please note that courses with the “OAN” section are for OMS Analytics students only, and courses with
 ---
 # 17. What is the difference between “L” and “ALP” in the “BAS” column in OSCAR?